 Text Analytics and NLP with R

 R (R Core Team, 2019) is an open-source programming language that is designed for statistical computing (Hornik, 2013).
 R can perform anything from standard data analysis (e.g. Multiple Regression, Hierarchical Linear Modeling, or Structural Equation Modeling) to machine learning and natural language processing to highly specialized computations that may be unique to a scientific field.
-R is a programming language and not just a statistical analysis package.
-By some measures, R has become one of the ten most popular programming languages (Cass, 2018).
-R’s popularity may be partly due to the large ecosystem of support pages, books, blogs, tutorials, and R specific conferences.
+To be clear, R is not just a statistical analysis package, but a fully-fledged programming language.
+R has even managed to become one of the ten most popular programming languages (Cass, 2018) with its popularity partly due to the large ecosystem of support pages, books, blogs, tutorials, and R specific conferences.
 Several R packages, including dplyr (Wickham, François, Henry, and Müller, 2019), ggplot2 (Wickham, 2016), and data.table (Dowle and Srinivasan, 2019) have over 12,000 mentions on Stack Overflow (Robinson, 2017).

 Many data scientists and practitioners can contribute to R by writing new and unique software, called “packages” in R. At the time of this writing, the Comprehensive R Archive Network (CRAN) contains 14,750 available packages, including packages to read data in varying formats (e.g., readr, open.xlsx, haven, rjson, officer, vroom), access databases (e.g., DBI, odbc, RSQLite), clean data (e.g., dplyr, tidyr, stringr, reshape2), perform data analyses and machine learning (e.g., infer, caret, xgboost, randomForest, survival, DALEX), visualize results (e.g., shiny, ggplot2), and interface with other programming languages (e.g., Rcpp, reticulate, RJava).
 These packages, just like R itself, are free of charge.

 The Master Tutorial will teach attendees how to leverage R and several packages to transform text data into statistical displays and predictive models.
 We will show users how to extract data from common text sources, including surveys, interviews, and online reviews/comments, standardize the text into a useful form, and predict quantitative and qualitative outcome measures.
 One can think of this Master Tutorial as a direct continuation of the R Master Tutorial at the 2019 SIOP conference on web scraping: after extracting data from the web, what do you do with that data?
-Attendees should be familiar with R and have both R and RStudio installed prior to the workshop.
+Attendees should be familiar with R and have both R and preferably RStudio (or another IDE that they are comfortable with) installed prior to the workshop.
 We will walk through and explain each line of code in detail, but we will have little time to review the basics of R itself.

 Proposed Session